best-practice-and-impact/ons-spark/ons-spark/spark-concepts/partitions.md

 Number of partitions:		 2
 Number of rows per partition:	 [2500, 2500]
 ```
 Note that the size of the partitions is the same.
-We will see later, if there was skew in partition sizes we would always have to wait for the largest partition to finish processing before moving on to the next task, this is commonly reffered to as a bottleneck.
+We will see later, if there was skew in partition sizes we would always have to wait for the largest partition to finish processing before moving on to the next task, this is commonly referred to as a bottleneck.
 So Spark understandably puts a similar number of rows in each partition.

 The number of partitions was set by default.
 The property that controls this number is `spark.default.parallelism`, and to modify the default we must override it in the Spark session.
 See the **Spark session guidance** for more information on how to do this.
 To see what the default is we can look at [the Spark documentation](https://spark.apache.org/docs/2.4.4/configuration.html#execution-behavior) (if you follow the link use Ctrl+F to search for the property name).